Nana Kwame Bediako: Early life and education

 Nana Kwame Bediako was born in Ghana on February 13, 1980.
-He begun entrepreneurial journey at a young age by establishing a small poultry farm.
-He attended Accra Academy for his secondary education before moving to the United Kingdom to study business at Waltham Forest College and later at the University of Westminster.
+He began being an entrepreneur at a young age by establishing a small poultry farm.
+He attended Apam Senior High School and Accra Academy for his secondary education before moving to the United Kingdom to study business at Waltham Forest College and later at the University of Westminster.

 Bediako is the son of Elizabeth Adjei, a philanthropist, and Samuel Kojo Bediako, a commodities trader and businessman involved in the oil industry.
 He is married to Ruby Garshong Bediako, and the couple has four children.

 Business career

 Kwarleyz Group

 Bediako is the founder of the Kwarleyz Group, a conglomerate with business interests in real estate, construction, energy, hospitality, and philanthropic initiatives.

 Wonda World

 Bediako is also the founder of Wonda World, a real estate development company.
 The company has developed properties including No. 1 Oxford Street, Kwarleyz Residences, and Bel Air Crest.